 Licensing an HMO

-Complete an application form and pay the application fee of £476.50 for a five-year licence.
-We will visit the property and decide if it meets an acceptable standard and if it does, the property will be registered as a licensed HMO.
+To apply for an HMO licence you must complete an application form with all supporting documentation and pay the application fee of £600 for a five-year licence.
+A discount of £50 is available for members of a recognised landlord association (such as the Residential Landlords Association or the National Landlords Association) or a recognised landlord accreditation scheme.
+We will inspect the property and decide if it meets an acceptable standard and if it does, the property will be licensed.

 Checking HMO standards

-We carry out routine inspections of all known, licensable HMOs in the Borough.
-If conditions are not up to the required standards, then the landlord is required to improve them.
-If you don’t comply with the conditions attached to a licence you could be prosecuted and fined up to £5,000 for each offence.
+The standards we require in HMOs in Elmbridge are available to view.
+We carry out routine inspections of all known HMOs in the Borough.
+If the management of and the conditions in the HMO are not up to the required standards, the landlord will be required to improve them.

 Support for landlords

-We can offer advice to landlords to help you make sure that the building is safe, in good repair and has adequate means of detecting and escaping from fire.
-If landlords want to set up a new HMO, our officers can visit and give advice on what requirements will need to be met.
+We offer free advice to landlords, including a site visit, to help you make sure that the building is safe, in good repair and has adequate means of detecting and escaping from fire.